uwcirg/fhir-eval-environments/dev/smilecdr/README.md

-# Hapi FHIR
+# SmileCDR
-Configuration required to deploy a review version of Smile CDR FHIR server
+Configuration required to deploy a review version of SmileCDR FHIR server

 ## Setup
 Copy the default env files: